RaynetEALM/RayVentoryCatalog/README.md

 ##### Catalog main web service #####
 * `Logging__LogLevel__Default` - The default logging level
+* `Synchronization__CachingJobCronExpression` - The cron expression that describe the schedule of caching task (use hyphen `-` to disable automatic startup of this task)
+* `Synchronization__AutoSyncJobCronExpression` - The cron expression that describe the schedule of synchronization task (use hyphen `-` to disable automatic startup of this task)

 #### Mongo database related settings ####
 * `ServiceConfig__MongoConfiguration__ConnectionString` - The connection string for mongo database (by default set to the mongoDB created by `docker-compose`)